pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 11.0.0

 - [Image Optimizer] Removed all the Image Optimizer services (e.g. PngCrushOptimizer, JpegoptimOptimizer etc.) as image optimization is done by the new package spatie/image-optimizer.
+- [Web2Print] Deprecated WkHtmlToPdf Processor has been removed.

 ## 10.5.0
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`